SolidBlock-cn/mishanguc/UpdateLog-en.md

 - When placing a sign bar above a hung sign, the sign bars above it do not update.
 - When running on a dedicated server, switching the matching rule of fast building tool causes crash.
 - The height of display range of full wall sign block is not correct.
-- Fast building tool does not correctly draws the outline of fluid.
+- Fast building tool does not correctly draw the outline of fluid.
 - Slab tool may drop abnormally when mining.
-- (For versions above 1.19) Added hung sign, sign bar, wall sing and handrail for made of mangrove.
+- Adventure Mode players can edit hung signs.
+- The outline rendered does not match the real situation when holding items in offhand.
+(Note: When holding items in offhand and main hand is empty, you can trigger "use" but cannot trigger "attack" or "break".)
+-

 ### 0.1.7